Puerto Rico’s Colonial Legacy Doomed It To Dirty Electricity — And Now Darkness

 “That opinion has become the basis for everything, including the justification for block grants,” Charles Venator-Santiago, a Puerto Rican politics expert and professor at the University of Connecticut, told HuffPost.
 “Infrastructure development on the island has only gone up to a point because it’s been blocked or money has run out.
 It’s capped.”

 Like most colonial possessions, Puerto Rico’s development has historically served its imperial master.
 Under the 1920 Merchant Marine Act, also known as the Jones Act, non-U.S. ships are barred from docking in Puerto Rico, meaning the island depends on shipments from the U.S. mainland rather than its Caribbean neighbors.
-(Despite pressure from Sen. John McCain (R-Ariz.), the Trump administration on Wednesday declined a request to lift the rule to allow more aid into the storm-ravaged island).
+(After pressure from Sen. John McCain (R-Ariz.), the Trump administration on Thursday approved a request to lift the rule to allow more aid into the storm-ravaged island).

 “It’s a colonial imposition saying, ‘No, you can only trade with the United States,’” Catalina de Onís, a professor of civic communication at Willamette University in Oregon, told HuffPost.
 “It’s a way of helping corporations make more money off Puerto Rico.”

-Note: This article has been updated to include White House approval of a request to waive the Jones Act for Puerto Rico.